tmorin/togaf-expairt/README.md

 # TOGAF Expairt

 > An experimental project leveraging the power of AI to help architects to _architect_ better.
-> The project provides a REST server feeding an embedded Neo4j database with codebase data and a REST CLI to interact with the server.
+> The project provides a REST server, a REST CLI, and an Indexer CLI.

 ## Requirements